hcbaker/Klyda/README.md

 >If you don't give any data to blacklist, then every request will be marked as a strike from Klyda!

-## Rate limiting
+## Rate limiting & Threads
+By default, Klyda only uses a single thread to run; but, you can specify more, using the `-t` tag.
+This can be helpful for speeding up your work.

-Credential attacks can be **very** loud on a network; hence, are detected easily.
+However, credential attacks can be **very** loud on a network; hence, are detected easily.
 A targeted account could simply just receieve a simple lock due to too many login attempts.
 This creates a DoS attack, but prevents you from gaining the users's credentials, which is the goal of Klyda.

 So to make these attacks a little less loud, you can take use of the `--rate` tag.
-This allows you to limit threads to a certain number of requests per minute.<br />
+This allows you to limit your threads to a certain number of requests per minute.<br />
 It will be formatted like this, `--rate (# of requests) (minutes)`

 For example, `--rate 5 1` will only send out 5 requests for each minute.
-Remember however, this is for each thread.
+Remember, this is for each thread.
 If you had 2 threads, this would send 10 requests per minute.

 ## Example
 Test Klyda out on the Damn Vulnerable Web App (DVWA), or Mutillidae.